Gentlemen's club: Canada

-At Montreal, the Beaver Club was founded in 1785.
+At Montreal the Beaver Club was founded in 1785.
 Every year, some of its members travelled back to England to sell their furs, where they established the Canada Club in 1810; it still meets twice yearly as a dining club.
 The Montreal Hunt Club, founded in 1826, is the oldest extant fox hunting club in North America.
-The Golden Square Mile is home to several of Montreal's clubs, including the St. James', which was founded in 1857.
+The Golden Square Mile is home to several of Montreal's clubs, including Club Saint-James, which was founded in 1857.
 At the end of the nineteenth century, twenty of its most influential members felt that the St James was becoming 'too overcrowded' and founded the smaller Mount Royal Club in 1899.
 Overnight it became the city's most prestigious club, and in 1918, Lord Birkenhead commented that it "is one of the best clubs I know in the New World, with the indefinable atmosphere about it of a good London club".
-In 1908 the University Club, affiliated with McGill, opened.
+In 1908 the University Club (McGill University), affiliated with McGill, opened.
 The Forest and Stream was formed by Frank Stephen and some of his gentlemen friends and associates on 27 November 1884 at a meeting held at the St. Lawrence Hall in Montreal.
 The club's original founders were Andrew Allan, James Bryce Allan, Hugh Montagu Allan, Louis Joseph Forget, Hartland St. Claire MacDougall, Hugh Paton, and Frank Stephen.
-It was formed with 15 shareholders and is still open today.
+It was formed with 15 shareholders and is still open.

-Quebec City has the Literary and Historical Society (1824), the Stadacona Club (1860), and the Garrison Club, founded by officers of the Canadian Militia and opened to the public in 1879.
+Quebec City has the Literary and Historical Society, the Stadacona Club, and the Garrison Club, which was founded by officers of the Canadian Militia and opened to the public in 1879.

 The Toronto Club is the oldest in that city, founded in 1837.
-Others include National Club (1874), the Albany Club (1882), the York Club (1909), the University Club of Toronto, the Faculty Club associated with the University of Toronto, the Arts and Letters Club, and a number of other clubs.
-Other Ontario cities have their clubs: the Rideau Club (1865) at Ottawa; the Hamilton Club (1873); the Frontenac Club (1908) at Kingston, and The Waterloo Club (1913) by letters patent.
+Others include the National Club, the Albany Club, the York Club, the University Club of Toronto, the Faculty Club associated with the University of Toronto, the Arts and Letters Club, and a number of other clubs.
+Other Ontario cities have their clubs: the Rideau Club at Ottawa; the Hamilton Club; the Frontenac Club at Kingston, and The Waterloo Club by letters patent.

 The Halifax Club was founded in 1862.
-The Union Club in Saint John, New Brunswick was founded in 1884 through the merger of two earlier clubs, and the Fredericton Garrison Club was founded in 1969 by associate members of the area headquarters officers' mess.
+The Union Club (Saint John) in Saint John, New Brunswick was founded in 1884 through the merger of two earlier clubs, and the Fredericton Garrison Club was founded in 1969 by associate members of the area headquarters officers' mess.

 The Manitoba Club is Western Canada's oldest club, founded in 1874 at Winnipeg.
 The Union Club of British Columbia was founded in 1879 in Victoria.
 The Vancouver Club was founded in 1889.